hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - Custom Block lists or feeds (or objects or groups)
     - block specific <span style="color: #bb6600;">IP addresses, URLs, or domain names</span> using a manually-created list or feed
     - example: if aware of malicious sites or addresses not yet blocked by a feed, add these sites to a custom Security Intelligence list and add this custom list to the Block list in the Security Intelligence tab of your access control policy.
+  - <span style="color: #bb6600;">Network Discovery Policies</span>
+    - controls how the system collects data on your organization’s network assets and which network segments and ports are monitored
+    - able to feed host data from 3rd-party systems
+    - discovery rules
+      - specify which networks and ports the Firepower System monitors to generate discovery data based on network data in traffic, and the zones to which the policy is deployed
+      - able to configure whether hosts, <span style="color: #bb6600;">applications</span>, and non-authoritative users are discovered